LIFE BEGINS AT CONCEPTION!

 Love, Marriage, and Family

-1 Pope John Paul II.
-The Gospel of Life, the encyclical Evangelium Vitae, Times Books, Random House, New York, 1995.
+2 Pope John Paul II.
+Evangelium Vitae - The Gospel of Life, Times Books, Random House, New York, 1995.

 5 Weir RF.
 Ethical Issues in the Care of Infants. in Reich WT, Editor: Encyclopedia of Bioethics, Revised Edition, Simon and Schuster Macmillan, New York, 1995.

-6 Ramsey P. The Patient as Person - Explorations in Medical Ethics, Yale University Press, New Haven, Connecticut, 1970.
+6 Ramsey P. The Patient as Person - Explorations in Medical Ethics.
+Yale University Press, 5th Printing, New Haven, Connecticut, 1980.

 7 Pellegrino ED, MD, Thomasma DC.
 Christian Virtues in Medical Practice.
 Georgetown University Press, Washington, D. C., 1996.